glouw/paperview/README.md

     ./paperview FOLDER SPEED

 A lower SPEED number will result in a faster frame rate.
-Only bitmap files are supported.
+Only BMP files are supported.
-Creating your own bitmap folders from gifs requires imagemagick.
+Creating your own BMP folders from gifs requires imagemagick.
 For example, creating a castle folder from castle.gif which you downloaded:

     mkdir castle